dawidkotarba/interview_questions/good_practices.md

 ## Continuous Integration
 - How would you setup pipelines for CI?
 What about integration tests that run for a long time?
+- What code coverage tools do you know?
+What is the difference between line and branch coverage?

 ## Continuous Deployment
 - What techniques do you know to make CD effective? (feature switches etc.)